Nuclear renaissance: Europe

 In September 2011, Siemens, which had been responsible (through its subsidiary Kraftwerk Union) for constructing all 17 of Germany's existing nuclear power plants, announced that it would exit the nuclear sector following the Fukushima disaster and the subsequent changes to German energy policy.
 Chief executive Peter Loescher has supported the German government's planned energy transition to renewable energy technologies, calling it a "project of the century" and saying Berlin's target of reaching 35% renewable energy sources by 2020 was feasible.

 In October 2013, EDF Energy announced that an agreement had been reached regarding new nuclear plants to be built on the site of Hinkley Point C. EDF Group and the UK Government agreed on the key commercial terms of the investment contract.
 The final investment decision is still conditional on completion of the remaining key steps, including the agreement of the EU Commission.

 In February 2014, Amory Lovins commented that:

 Britain's plan for a fleet of new nuclear power stations is … unbelievable ...
 It is economically daft.
 The guaranteed price [being offered to French state company EDF] is over seven times the unsubsidised price of new wind in the US, four or five times the unsubsidised price of new solar power in the US.
 Nuclear prices only go up.
 Renewable energy prices come down.
 There is absolutely no business case for nuclear.
 The British policy has nothing to do with economic or any other rational base for decision making.

 Belgium

 In light of the 2022 Russian invasion of Ukraine the government of Belgium announced its intention to delay the nuclear phaseout originally planned for 2025.
 The two remaining nuclear power plants - Tihange 3 and Doel 4 - are to continue providing power to reduce dependency on fossil fuels.

 Bulgaria

-In 2022 the government of Bulgaria announced a deal to build a new nuclear power plant with Greece acting as the guaranteed costumer of much of the electricity.
+In 2022 the government of Bulgaria announced a deal to build a new nuclear power plant with Greece acting as the guaranteed customer of much of the electricity.